c4cs/c4cs.github.io/_commands/basics/which.md

 which
 --

-'which' returns the pathname of the command being passed in as an argument
+`which` returns the pathname of the command being passed in as an argument

 ~~~ bash
 $ which ls